kitsune-soc/kitsune/docs/src/configuring/cache.md

 This is the simplest of all caching modes.
 It just doesn't cache anything at all and utilises Kitsune's no-op cache.
 Pretty much only desirable if you are debugging other caches for invalidation issues (or if you have *heavy* memory constraints and no way to get your hands on a Redis instance).

-**Note**: This setting is incompatible with the OIDC feature since the OIDC service uses a cache type under the hood to keep track of login states.

 ## In-Memory Cache

 ```toml